-Recent studies have shown that people with HIV — even those that manage it with medications — are at higher risk for developing other medical illnesses such as:
+Recent studies have shown that people with HIV — even those that manage it with medications — are at higher risk for other illnesses such as:

 Approximately 1 in 200 people living with HIV will have HIV-associated pulmonary arterial hypertension (HIV-PAH), although recent studies have reported this may be higher.

-If untreated, HIV-assocated pulmonary hypertension (HIV-PAH) can get worse and shorten one’s life.
+If untreated, HIV-PAH can get worse and shorten one’s life.

-Due to this increased risk of pulmonary arterial hypertension in those with HIV (as well as COPD), it is important to carefully assess patients with respiratory symptoms for this condition.
+Due to this increased risk of pulmonary arterial hypertension in those with HIV (as well as COPD), it is important to assess people with respiratory symptoms carefully for this condition.

 A team of pulmonologists and cardiologists at the UPMC Comprehensive Pulmonary Hypertension Program works closely with the Pittsburgh AIDS Center for Treatment (PACT) to find the cause of shortness of breath.

-We perform comprehensive diagnostic testing and implement medical or surgical treatments most suitable to the condition.
+We perform comprehensive diagnostic testing and implement medical or surgical pulmonary hypertension treatments most suitable to the condition.

-Our goal is to diagnose these conditions early and improve each patient’s quality of life.
+Our goal is to diagnose these conditions early and improve each person’s quality of life.